Sable/McLab-Web/testplans.md

 No user action should ever spit out an error or warning into the JS console, except when the server deliberately returns an HTTP 4xx/5xx code.

 #### Startup
-- Server starts without error (check django logs), client loads without error (check browser JS console)
+- Server starts without error (check Node logs), client loads without error (check browser JS console)
 - You're assigned a unique session (you don't see old files in the file explorer)

 #### Upload file
 - Drag and drop a zip file into the file explorer (you can use the zip files from the `examples` directory - they contain matlab files that will be useful in further tests)
-- The contents of the zip file are shown under a directory named `Workspace`
+- The contents of the zip file are shown under a directory named `workspace`

 #### View file
-- After uploading a zip file containing a Matlab file, click on file in the file explorer
+- After uploading a zip file containing a Matlab file, click on a file in the file explorer
 - The title bar should show the path of the file
 - The code viewer should show the file contents with Matlab syntax highlighting